pearsonkyle/Data-VisualizAR/README.md

 ## Mobile Application

 Take a photo of any plot, select the inverse colormap and view it in 3D with augmented reality.
-Coming soon to Android and iOS.
-Made with Unity3D
+A development project is available in the `Unity/` folder

 ![](static/videos/android_preview.gif)